Publishing Services

 Access request for <ServiceTitle> - Body: The requester's email address and a "Manage Access" link

-Permissions Dashboard
+Permissions Page

 Email Patterns